Supercharging my CLI

 This tool has changed my life.

-describes itself as a “command-line fuzzy finder,” and it can be used to perform fuzzy searching in any list of things—filenames, directories, processes, URLs, whatever.
-Like rg
+OK, that’s probably hyperbole, but fzf is a truly amazing and useful tool. fzf describes itself as a “command-line fuzzy finder,” and it can be used to perform fuzzy searching in any list of things—filenames, directories, processes, URLs, whatever.
+Like rg and fd, it’s super-fast.

-Out of the box (so to speak), fzf
+Out of the box (so to speak), fzf enhances the CLI in a couple different ways:

 - It replaces the default Ctrl-R history search with a fuzzy history search that lets me search and interactively select commands to run from the command history.
 (What’s that?
 You didn’t know about the Ctrl-R command history search in Bash?
 Your CLI experience is definitely about to change!)

-adds a new keybinding for Ctrl-T, which lets me interactively search for and add parameters to a command-line argument.
+fzfadds a new keybinding for Ctrl-T, which lets me interactively search for and add parameters to a command-line argument.
 For example, let’s say I want to edit a file in Visual Studio Code (my current preferred text editor).
-I can typecode
+I can typecode, press Ctrl-T, then fuzzy search for the file or directory I want to open, press Enter to select it, and press Enter again to execute the command.
+Myfzfconfiguration for the Ctrl-T functionality usesfdto search anywhere in my home directory, but that’s configurable.- Finally,

-can also perform Bash completion for files and directories, process IDs, host names, and environment variables.
+These three features alone make fzf so useful.
+But wait—there’s more! fzf can also perform Bash completion for files and directories, process IDs, host names, and environment variables.

 It’s also highly customizable; see the GitHub repo for more details.